entryLine/gifstream/README.md

   };
 ```
 ## Cancel requests
-Tested in chrome, Edge, and Firefox
+Tested in chrome, Edge, and Firefox (and does not break anything in IE)

 ```javascript
 createGif() {